PaulTran47/econ-grad-app-deadlines/README.md

 ---

 ## FAQs
+### How do I read the table?

+Economics Master's + PhD funded programmes are predominantly shown (USA programmes are virtually all Master's + PhD structured).

+If a programme is PhD only (i.e., requires holding a Master's degree for admission), I will explicitly state as such, in parentheses, next to the school name.

+Programmes with no information stated can be assumed to provide a Master's + PhD structure (regardless of location).

+I **WILL NOT** show unfunded PhD deadlines because I believe they are massive opportunity costs that are worth neither the time nor the effort.

 ### Who are you?

-I'm an economics PhD student at the [University of Texas at Austin](https://liberalarts.utexas.edu/economics/phd/profile.php?id=plt377).
-I'm also a USAPL powerliter (504kg total club ٩( ᐛ )و ).
-My personal website can be found [here](https://paulletran.com) if you want to find out more about me.
+I'm a fourth-year economics PhD student at the [University of Texas at Austin](https://liberalarts.utexas.edu/economics/gradstudents/plt377).
+I'm also a USAPL powerlifter (510kg total club ٩( ᐛ )و).
+If you want to find out more about me, here's my [personal website](https://paulletran.com).

 ### Why did you make this website?

 Because of perhaps the most mundane first-world problem: I got tired of searching and navigating through each schools' PhD website individually to skim for the deadline.

-There also wasn't any single website that had all the deadlines, so I said screw it and made a GitHub Pages for that.
+There also wasn't any single website that had all the deadlines, so I said screw it and made a GitHub Page for that.

-### What deadlines are included?

-Economics PhD (Master's + PhD for non-USA schools) funded deadlines are predominantly shown.
-Deadlines for autumn start dates are prioritised.
-I have also included some Master's deadlines if it's indicated that they have a track into the school's PhD programme.
-I might show non-funded deadlines in the future.

 ### Are you going to be adding more schools?